| Rothes is a Town in the Speyside area of the

 local Whisky companies.
 Today, they make Stills

-for companies around the world producing beer,
+for companies around the world producing Beer,

+Tequila and more.
 At the northeast end of Rothes is the

 entrance to Glen Grant Estate, where you can